Enter to Win $2,500

 The Slopes: 2,600 acres, 57 runs

-Amenities/other activities: Weekend/holiday night skiing, scenic gondola rides, snowshoe trails, rental and gear shop, ski school, two on-mountain restaurants, day lodge options, three on-site hotels
+Amenities/other activities: Weekend/holiday night skiing, scenic gondola rides, snowshoe trails, rental and gear shop, ski school, terrain parks, two on-mountain restaurants, day lodge options, three on-site hotels

 Challenge Level: All levels; Perfect for the family